-The 31 mile road called the Avenue of the Giants in Northern California is one of the best stretches of road in all of California.
-I would put it next to Big Sur in terms of the beauty that you will pass as you drive.
-The greens, browns and yellows will blow you away as you curve around the windy State Route 254 in search of your favorite grove.
+The 31-mile road, known as the Avenue of the Giants in Northern California, is one of the best stretches of highway in the state.
+I would put it next to the Big Sur coast in terms of the sheer beauty that you pass as you drive through it.
+The greens, browns, and yellows will blow you away as you curve around the windy State Route 254 in search of your favorite grove.
 If you have not driven this road then you must add it to your bucket list, it is one of the best places in California.
-Here are my favorite stops in the Avenue of the Giants.
-If you are looking for a map there is one right when you get off the freeway on the right hand side.
+Here are my favorite stops on the Avenue of the Giants.
+If you are looking for a map, there is one right when you get off the freeway on the right-hand side.
 I recommend taking a picture of it so that you can reference it while driving or picking up one of the auto tour maps.

 Here is a little history on the area:

 The Avenue of the Giants was the original stretch of Route 101 until a freeway bypass was created in 1960.
-After that time the road was given a new designation of Route 254 and maintained by the state.
+After that time, the road was given a new designation of Route 254 and maintained by the state.
 As for the park itself, it exists mostly because of a road trip three men took in 1917.
 When they were driving through the area and witnessed the destruction of these mighty trees, they set up a movement to protect the area and turn it into a state park.
 Thanks to the work of the Save the Redwoods League, the Avenue of the Giants can still be enjoyed today.

-Right when you pull off the freeway for the start of the Avenue of the Giants you will see a sign on the side of the road with a map of the entire drive.
-I suggest taking a phone picture of it so you know where you are.
+Right when you pull off the freeway for the start of the Avenue of the Giants, you will see a sign on the side of the road with a map of the entire drive.
+You can also pick up an auto tour map here if they have them.

-The road itself is one of the amazing parts of this area as you will be bending around turns that lead to better and better views as you get deeper into the forest.
-Views like the above are not uncommon in the Avenue of the Giants and ever half mile you will be passing a sign for another grove.
+The road itself is one of the best parts of this area as you will be bending around turns that lead to better views of gigantic trees as you get deeper into the forest.
+Views like the above shot are not uncommon in the Avenue of the Giants, and every half-mile, you will be passing a sign for another grove.

-About 10 miles into the drive you will see the Shine Drive Thru Tree on your left hand side.
-This is $6 well spent if you have a family.
-The tree is very narrow to drive thru at around 7′ x 7′ but it is a lot of fun.
-Whats even more fun is all of the other attractions they have such as a “walk thru tree” for children, a tree you can drive onto and picnic benches for relaxing.
+About 10 miles into the drive, you will see the Shrine Drive Thru Tree on your left-hand side.
+This is $10 well spent if you have a family.
+The tree is very narrow to drive-thru at around 7′ x 7′, but it is a lot of fun.
+What’s even more fun is all of the other attractions they have, such as a “walk-thru tree” for children, a tree you can drive onto, and picnic benches for relaxing.
 Read more about it here.

-A few miles ahead of the drive thru tree is the Williams Grove.
+A few miles ahead of the drive-thru tree is the Williams Grove.
 This grove is majestic and is the perfect place for a picnic.
-When you drive in you will see a parking lot from which you can make your way into the grove and explore.
-There are trees to climb on, benches to sit at and beauty to gawk at.
-It is a beautiful taste of the forest and I recommend it as a first stop as it gives you a taste of what’s in store before it even gets better.
+When you drive in, you will see a parking lot from which you can make your way into the grove and explore.
+There are trees admire and benches to sit at.
+It is a wonderful taste of the forest, and I recommend it as it gives you a taste of what’s in store before it even gets better.

 Founders Grove and Dyerville Giant

-If you only have time to do one thing here make sure it is the Founders Grove.
-This place is an amazing taste of the Redwoods and has one of the largest fallen trees I have seen in my life.
-When you see it it will give you a new perspective on how big these trees actually are, I was blow away.
-There is a half mile trail here which has interpretative numbers corresponding to a information booklet and is a great way to see the life cycle of these trees.
+If you only have time to do one thing here, make sure it is the Founders Grove.
+This place is an excellent taste of the Redwoods and has one of the most massive fallen trees I have seen in my life.
+When you see it, it will give you a new perspective on how big these trees are; I was blown away.
+There is a half-mile trail here which has interpretative numbers corresponding to an information booklet and is a great way to see the life cycle of these trees.
 There is also the massive Founders Tree right in the middle of the trail.
 Read about the Founders Grove here.

 Giant Tree & Flatiron Tree

-If you asked at the visitors center about Giant Tree & Flatiron Tree then you should make sure you go.
+If you asked at the visitors center about Giant Tree & Flatiron Tree, then you should make sure you go.
 It is located 4 miles off the Avenue of the Giants on route to the Rockefeller Grove.
 It is the largest tree in the park at over 17 feet in diameter.
-I know it is hard to think about but this tree really is massive.
+I know it is hard to think about, but this tree is massive.
 The road to get here is paved but has a lot of potholes.
-Also, the bridge you need to cross from the parking lot is not present in the winter so you will need to walk through the water if you want to see the tree.
+Also, the bridge you need to cross from the parking lot is not present in the winter, so you will need to walk through the water if you want to see the tree.
 Read about it here

-As you will notice there are so many groves you can pull out at during this drive.
+As you will notice, there are so many groves you can pull out at during this drive.
 I have not seen all of them but did a lot of research beforehand to visit the ones that I did.
-If you have more time I would suggest just stopping and checking out some of the other groves as I am sure they are all great stops if they have been given an official name.
-If you have been to one that I left off make sure to tell us about it in the comments.
+If you have more time, I would suggest stopping and checking out some of the other groves, as I am sure they are all great stops if they have been given an official name.
+If you have been to one that I left off, make sure to tell us about it in the comments.

 There are dozens of other groves to explore and trails to wander.
-Really you should plan on spending a full day or at least a half day here so you do not have to be rushed.
+You should plan on spending a full day or at least a half-day here, so you do not have to be rushed.
 Pull out when your heart desires and marvel at this majestic place.
 The views you will see here will no doubt be with you for the rest of your life.
-If I left anything off then make sure to leave it in the comments.
+If I left anything off, make sure to leave it in the comments.